-Greater Illinois Chapter of the Alzheimer's Association: Funds will assist in providing scholarships for professional staff to cover fees for continuing education on dementia.
-The current grant continues through June 30, 2009.
-Illinois State Dental Society: Funding provides for one-hour inservice training sessions for Long Term Care staff.
-This grant continues through September 30,
+Greater Illinois Chapter of the Alzheimer's Association: The current grant, which was extended through June 30, 2010, funds scholarships for professional staff to cover fees for continuing education on dementia.
+Grant funds also included training sessions by Association staff to the Department survey staff statewide, with these sessions completed in 2009.

+Illinois State Dental Society: This program has been in existence for nine years.
+Funding provides for development of a training video for long-term care (LTC) providers and training sessions conducted by Dental Society staff on-site in facilities.
+This grant continues through September 30, 2010.

-Life Services Network, Illinois Health Care Association and the Illinois Council on Long Term Care: The "Best Care" program is designed to reduce turnover rates in staff of LTC facilities, support a culture of person-centered care and inspire staff satisfaction while promoting feelings of empowerment.
-This grant continues through June 30, 2009.
+Life Services Network, Illinois Health Care Association and the Illinois Council on Long-Term Care: The "Best Care" program is designed to reduce turnover rates in staff of LTC facilities and to promote the concept of person-centered care.
+The grantee conducted workshops in 120 nursing homes in 2009.

-Guild for the Blind: Funding provides training programs for Long Term Care staff to improve communication and interaction with visually impaired residents and to address safety concerns specific to the visually impaired population.
-This grant continues through June 30, 2009.
+Guild for the Blind: Funding provides "New Visions" training programs for long-term care staff to improve communication and interaction with visually impaired residents and to address safety concerns specific to the visually impaired population.
+This grant was extended through June 30, 2010.

-Illinois Pioneer Coalition: Funds provide for strengthening statewide and regional coalitions, providing training to LTC facilities, conducting annual Pioneer educational programs to promote public and professional awareness of person-centered care practices.
+Illinois Pioneer Coalition: Funds are used to strengthen statewide and regional coalitions, provide pioneer concept training to LTC facilities and educational programs statewide.
 This grant continues through June 30, 2010.

-Illinois Foundation for Quality Health Care: This foundation serves as the Quality Improvement organization in Illinois, providing leadership and quality improvement training to LTC providers and department survey staff.
-This grant continues through September 30, 2009.
+Illinois Foundation for Quality Health Care: This foundation serves as the Quality Improvement Organization in Illinois, providing leadership and quality improvement training to LTC providers and department staff.
+This grant was extended through September 30, 2010.

 Illinois State University, Mennonite College of Nursing: Funding supports various research projects aimed at developing strategies to improve recruitment and retention of registered nurses employed in Illinois nursing homes.
-Projects are also focused on improving quality of care for Illinois nursing home residents.
-Grant continues through June 2010.
+The college is developing a master's level program for nurses in Gerontology.
+This grant ends June 30, 2010.

-Innovations in Long Term Care Quality Grants Fund: Funding for these grants is provided through monies collected from civil money penalties paid by LTC providers.
-Grant focus is the improvement in direct care to LTC residents and innovative ideas which may be shared with providers statewide.
-Grant applications are reviewed by an Advisory Committee comprised of Department staff, LTC providers and Advocates and members of the community.
+Innovations in Long-Term Care Quality Grants Fund: Funding for these grants is provided through monies collected from civil money penalties paid by long-term care providers.
+Grant focus is the improvement in direct care to residents and innovative ideas that may be shared with providers statewide.
+Grant applications are reviewed by an advisory committee comprised of Department staff, long-term care providers, resident advocates and members of the community.

-Grants awarded during calendar year 2008 (SFY09) include:
+Grants awarded during calendar year 2009 (SFY10) include: